Sync-Co/Zania/README.md

   Note: Make sure Docker is up and running in local
 - docker-compose up --build
-  [wait for 1-2 mins for the build until we see : frontend  | webpack compiled successfully]
+  [wait for 1-2 mins for the build until we see : frontend  | webpack compiled ...]

 -  The application initializes the database and inserts default data on startup.
 We can connect to the   docker container to check the data.
   In a terminal
   - List Running Containers

     docker ps (to check the running containers)
-  - Connect to the PostgreSQL Container docker exec -it db psql -U postgres
+  - Connect to the PostgreSQL Container

+    docker exec -it db psql -U postgres
   - Connect to the Database

     \c document_db;
   - Check Tables

     \dt
   - Query Data

     select * from documents;

 ### Access to APP